cgtrout/MSFS-PyScriptManager/readme.md

-**MSFS-PyScriptManager** is a tool designed for managing and executing custom Python scripts tailored for Microsoft Flight Simulator (MSFS).
+**MSFS-PyScriptManager** is a tool designed for running custom Python scripts tailored for Microsoft Flight Simulator (MSFS).
 This tool leverages the [WinPython](https://github.com/winpython) portable Python environment for ease of installation.
 Simply download the release and extract it - no further installation required to run scripts!

-Comes with some useful scripts, such as "virtual_pos_printer.py" that can print popup notes on the screen from the Fenix A32x printer.
+**Comes with several useful scripts, such as:**
+- "virtual_pos_printer.py" that can print popup notes on the screen from the Fenix A32x printer.
+- "custom_status_bar.py" that shows a status_bar that can dynamically pull information from the sim and Simbrief.

 # MSFS 2024 Update
  - All scripts should still work with MSFS 2024, but if you notice any issues with any of the scripts let me know.